Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 invalidating hypothesis testing for slopes.
-Determinining whether the slope coefficients from our linear models were truly significant would be particularly useful in our analysis; however, one of the conditions of inference for regression–constant variance–was violated.
+Determinining whether the slope coefficients from our linear models were truly significant would be particularly useful in our analysis; however, one of the conditions of inference for regression – constant variance – was violated.

 If we were to redo this project, we would definitely think heavily about adding observations to our `fight-songs` dataset.
 Currently, the dataset